nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

 ----------------

 This is a basic single threaded scheduler which tests scheduling term greedily.
-It is great for simple use cases and predictable execution but may incur a large overhead of scheduling term execution, making it unsuitable for large applications.
+It is great for simple use cases and predictable execution, but may incur a large overhead of scheduling term execution, making it unsuitable for large applications.
 The scheduler requires a clock to keep track of time.
 Based on the choice of clock the scheduler will execute differently.
-If a Realtime clock is used the scheduler will execute in real-time.
-This means pausing execution - sleeping the thread, until periodic scheduling terms are due again.
-If a ManualClock is used scheduling will happen “time-compressed”.
-This means flow of time is altered to execute codelets in immediate succession.
+If a Realtime clock is used, the scheduler will execute in real-time.
+This means pausing execution – sleeping the thread – until periodic scheduling terms are due again.
+If a ManualClock is used, scheduling will happen “time-compressed.”
+This means the flow of time is altered to execute codelets in immediate succession.

-The GreedyScheduler maintains a running count of entities which are in READY, WAIT\_TIME and WAIT\_EVENT states.
-The following activity diagram depicts the gist of the decision making for scheduling an entity by the greedy scheduler -
+The ``GreedyScheduler`` maintains a running count of entities which are in ``READY``, ``WAIT\_TIME`` and ``WAIT\_EVENT`` states.
+The following activity diagram depicts the gist of the decision making for scheduling an entity by the Greedy Scheduler:

 .. image:: ../images/greedy_scheduler.png
    :align: center